Colton141/CapStonePlanning/README.md

 #### By _**Colton Lacey**_

+## Project Proposal

+_Name of Student: Colton Lacey_

+_Name of Project: Hitched_

+_Project’s Purpose or Goal:_
+ _The project will be a ride share app hitch hikers and people trying to travel long distance._

+_List the absolute minimum features the project requires to meet this purpose or goal:_

+_A app that allows a user to link up with another user trying to travel long distance together.
+Have the app link up to firebase or another database so people are able to see where other people are trying to go to.
+Get the app deployed.
+What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
+List them all here.
+Be specific._

+React
+JavaScript
+Firebase
+If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
+Describe these features here: Be specific.

+Add a way to calculate a reasonable coast to ride with someone that the user has to pay.
+Add a way for people that have linked up to be able to chat with one another.
+What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?

+Firebase

 ## Description

 _A program will allow user to use your typical ride share functionality but for more long distnaced travel._